TendTo/DMI-Insider-newsgen-bot/README.md

 image:
     blur: how much blur you want to apply to the image
-    font_size: font size of the text
+    font_size_title: font size of the title
-    line_width: how many characters are allowed per line (may not be respected if the words are too long)
+    font_size_caption: font size of the caption
     thread: whether or not the image creation should be handled in a separated thread instead of the main thread

 test: